The Free World: Plot

 Doris imagines she sees her dog outside Mohamed's apartment, and while going after it locks herself out.
 Mohamed comes home to find her waiting at the door subsequently, their thoughts are that law enforcement will capture them, so they go on the run.
 They make contact with Mohamed's friend from prison, who takes him to someone that will take them to safety, but are themselves held captive.
-They escape, are stopped on the highway by law enforcement, and are captured after a stand-off.
-Mohamed reaches for something, law enforcement shoots him, and from out of his pocket drops prayer beads.
+They escape but are stopped on the highway by law enforcement, and are captured after a stand-off.
+Mohamed reaches for something, law enforcement shooting him in the process, and from out of his pocket drops prayer beads.

-Mohamed survives his injuries, and visits Doris while she is serving her prison sentence for the killing of her husband.
-It is not clear whether or not she has been convicted of manslaughter or murder.
+Mohamed survives his injuries, and is free as his lawyer works out a favorable deal.
+He visits Doris where she is incarcerated; it is not clear whether she has been convicted of manslaughter or murder, but she believes she belongs there for taking a life.